 There are no single reasons why some new mothers develop post-delivery stress.
 But a number of interrelated causes and risk factors are believed to contribute to the problem.

 After childbirth, women experience a big dip in hormone level.
-This leads to fatigue and depression, these rapid hormonal changes may delivery stress or depression?
+This leads to fatigue and depression, these rapid hormonal changes may deliver stress or depression?

 Giving birth brings numerous physical and emotional changes.
 You may deal with stress or difficulty in losing weight, leaving you insecure about your physical attractiveness.